UPDATE: Authorities close road in Roseau Valley

 Authorities have closed the road in the Shawford area due to a landslide east of the Trafalgar/Copthall junction.

-Reports are that half of the road, up to 100 feet, fell into the river in the area on Wednesday morning.
+Reports are that half of the road, up to 100 feet, fell into the river in the area on Wednesday morning in an area called Cabanis.

 Motortists are being asked to take the Copthall to Wotten Waven Road, going as far a Trafalgar as an alternative route.